 “Once again, this is a story about survival but this time we’re not in the aftermath finding out what happened, we’re right in the middle of events trying to survive,” Deck13’s managing director Jan Klose tells us.
 “The play area is much more alive.”

-Using newly-developed technology and the new setting, Deck13 are making a layered environment.
+Using newly-developed technology and the new setting, Deck13 is making a layered environment.
 “The levels are built in [a] very different way with many more layers and many more connections,” Klose says.
 “The whole setup is very different.
 To the extent that we had to redesign our engine a bit.”

 A problem with designing levels in The Surge was “there were bits where you didn’t really know what your mission was,” according to Klose, so you would just wander forwards until you came across an objective.
 The team want to fix that in the sequel.
 You should always have a clear idea of what your mission is and where you need to travel to in the city to complete it, but the team also want you to find distractions along the way – “So you might go off the beaten path and find more things that you’re not really meant to do now but you want to take them on anyway.”